merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/35_Managing_Currencies.md

 	System > Configuration > General > Currency Setup > Currency Options

 The currency options panel has a field labeled **Allowed Currencies**.
 This is a multi-select box that will allow you to select all of the currencies that you would like to offer on your store.
-Holding the control *Ctrl* key you will allow you to choose every currency that you want to offer.
+Holding the control *Ctrl* key you'll be able to choose every currency that you want to offer.
 Holding the select key will allow you to select a range of currencies to offer.

 The Allowed Currencies multi-select box will provide you with additional currency options when working within the administrative area.